History of Science, Technology and Medicine

 Students can earn the Bachelor of Arts, Master of Arts, and Doctor of Philosophy degrees in the History of Science, Technology and Medicine.
-An undergraduate minor is also available, and can be valuable in helping you place your major interests in social, cultural, and historical context.
+Two undergraduate minors are also available, and can be valuable in helping you place your major interests in social, cultural, and historical context.

 Do my interests fit?

 Our students are keenly interested in the political, social, and ethical aspects of science, technology, and medicine.
 Our major offers them a unique opportunity to explore these fields from a humanistic perspective.
 The flexibility of the History of Science, Technology and Medicine major allows students to do it as a double major (or minor) with a science major such as Biology, Chemistry, Physics or Psychology, or with another humanities major such as History, Womens and Gender Studies, or Anthropology.
 The major does not require any science courses beyond the University’s General Education requirements.

 A minimum of 36 hours of HSCI courses, 21 of which must be upper-division, are required.
 The 21 upper-division hours includes the capstone course.
 Up to six hours (2 courses) taught in other departments (i.e., Honors College) may be counted towards the major, subject to written prior approval of the HSCI departmental undergraduate adviser.
 Students may choose a specific emphasis within the major: technology and society; biology, medicine and society; or, the physical and mathematical sciences.

 The Darwinian Revolution